 This means that even if you don’t have any marketing know-how, you can still launch a successful crowdfunding campaign!

-While it’s true that the initial hype surrounding crowdfunding has died down, it still presents a tremendous opportunity.
+While it’s true that the initial hype surrounding crowdfunding for startups has died down, it still presents a tremendous opportunity.
 And even though getting and writing about VC funding right now is all the rage, a crowdfunding campaign can often be a better fit for entrepreneurs skills sets.